Here's how to banish parental embarrassment and end forever the feeling of awkwardness when explaining the role of father and mother in reproduction.

 Allen, John M.: Biological Aspects of Sexuality/Module 3 — Human Development, Harper & Row, Publishers, Inc., 10 E. 53rd St., New York, N.Y., 10022, $85.
 There are other modules in the sequence I have not chosen to include here.

 I would like to conclude this list of significant works for sex education in the home with a change of pace — a story of two young people who shared high adventure, were morally above reproach, fell in love, married, had their first child by natural childbirth on Santa Catalina Island., Calif., and who are special friends of mine.
+It is the life story of Robin and Patti Graham.
+He' is the boy who sailed around the world alone from 1965 to 1970.
+It is an unforgettable story for younger readers that is a fulfillment of a true "Genesis marriage."

 Graham, Robin Lee with Gill, Derek L.T.: The Boy Who Sailed Around the World Alone, Western Publishing Co., Racine, Wis., 54300, $6.95.